 - NRS 193.150; see, e.g., Associated Press, "Woman guilty of trespass in Clinton shoe-throwing incident," Las Vegas Sun (Sept.
 25, 2014).

-- Arguably, hotel patrons have a Constitutionally-protected property interest in their room that limits management's right to exclude them.
-Furthermore, it seems only fair that casinos should be mandated to provide patrons written notice of precisely where and how long they are exiled from the premises.
-These arguments are not full defenses but may help a Nevada trespass defense.
+- Arguably, hotel patrons have a property interest in their room.
+And that limits management's right to exclude them.
+It seems fair that casinos should provide patrons written notice.
+And it should specify where the exile applies to.
+And for how long.
+These arguments are not full defenses.
+But they may help a Nevada trespass defense.

 - NRS 207.200(2).

 - First Amendment, U.S. Constitution.

 - Ark.
 Educ.
 Tv Comm'n v.
 Forbes, 523 U.S. 666, 118 S. Ct.
 1633 (1998); Perez-Morciglio v.
 Las Vegas Metro.
 Police Dep't, 820 F. Supp.
 2d 1100 (D. Nev.
 2011).

 - Criminal Practice Act of 1911, § 500.

 - Smith v.
 State, 120 Nev.
 944, 946-947, 102 P.3d 569, 571 (2004).